k3wlldood/ECE341-code/README.md

 # ECE341-code
-C code for Microcontrollers labs
+This contains all the labs performed for the Microcontrollers course at University of Idaho